 While Facebook has made it as easy as possible to get your pixel setup, there are quite a few steps and variations depending on your business and what you want to achieve.

-You can, of course, find different guides for each step at the Facebook Business Help Centre, but to get you started our resident Social Media Expert, Hannah has a few helpful tips.
+You can, of course, find different guides for each step at the Facebook Business Help Centre, but to get you started our resident Social Media Expert, Kat has a few helpful tips.